M-Pascal/Air_Quality_Forecasting/README.md

 - Change of loss within different experiment some were high that Baseline(Best)

 ## Recommandation:
-> - Experiment with Bidirectional LSTMs or GRUs for richer context,
+> - Experiment with Bidirectional LSTMs or GRUs for richer context,<br>
-- Add exogenous features like wind direction or holidays,
+- Add exogenous features like wind direction or holidays,<br>
 - Explore ensemble methods combining LSTM with tree-based models for robustness